top of page

 Here’s the biggest advantage of being a Person of Determination in Dubai — while people queue up for hours, I (and my family) breezed straight in! 😄 I was initially worried about the crowds, but the space is well-managed.
 The view, while not surprising, still feels special — mostly because of the sheer audacity of human will to build something so enormous.

 Since we stayed nearby, this was an easy visit.
-It’s a modern, stylish neighbourhood full of cafés and restaurants and home to Ain Dubai, the largest Ferris wheel I’ve seen anywhere.
+It’s a modern, stylish neighborhood full of cafés and restaurants and home to Ain Dubai, the largest Ferris wheel I’ve seen anywhere.
+The ambiance was lively, and I enjoyed soaking in the views while sipping on a refreshing drink.

 We took a two-hour drive to Abu Dhabi mainly because I had never visited a mosque before.
 In India, women are not allowed inside mosques.
 Abu Dhabi impressed me instantly.
 It feels distinctly different from Dubai — calmer, with even more creative architecture.
 The mosque itself is a breathtaking pearl-white structure.
 It also houses shops and cafes inside.
 The dress code is strict, so please follow it carefully.
 Even though I felt I was dressed conservatively, my sleeves were considered too short!
 Luckily, shops inside sold fabric for last-minute fixes — hence my unexpected gloves. 😅

-Gold Souk & Spice Souks – Bur Dubai
+Gold Souk & Spice Souks – Bur Dubai: A Market Adventure

 All in all, Dubai turned out to be a great wheelchair-friendly destination for a family trip.
 The city truly impresses with the effort it’s putting into tourism, architecture, and accessibility.
 Would I visit again?
 Perhaps not.
 Would I recommend it to wheelchair users?
 Absolutely — without hesitation.